From: Los Angeles, CA, USA

 Michaels began his professional career with the San Luis based surf group the Sentinals.
 The next band he was a part of was the Strangers, a trio led by Joel Scott Hill, before he moved to San Francisco in late 1965.
-There he joined an early version of the Family Tree which he played in for about a year and a half.
+There he joined an early lineup of the Family Tree that he played in for about a year and a half.
 In 1967, he signed a contract with A&M Records and released his debut album (Carnival Of Life) in early 1968.
 At around this time, he also worked as a session musician and played with Jimi Hendrix, among others.

 Artist information sources include: The book, 'Fuzz, Acid and Flowers Revisited' by Vernon Joynson and an article by Richie Unterberger at All Music Guide.